-Andrew Silverman is an appellate specialist who focuses on high-stakes and precedent-setting appeals in the U.S. Supreme Court, federal courts of appeals, and state appellate courts.
-A distinguishing feature of Andrew’s practice is that clients routinely call on him for appellate work long before the case ever gets to appeal.
-Andrew works with clients and trial court teams both on significant motions to prevent any need for appeal by winning the case first and to ready the case for appeal by perfecting critical appellate issues and teeing them up in the most favorable posture.
-Andrew has brought these special skills to bear for some of the world’s largest companies in their most important cases, including for Oracle (against Google), PricewaterhouseCoopers (against MF Global), Dow AgroSciences (against Bayer CropSciences), and Synopsys (against Mentor Graphics and Ubiquiti Networks).
+Andrew is an expert brief writer who works with clients and trial teams on significant motions in the trial court to prevent any need for appeal by winning the case first.
+In addition, Andrew specializes in readying cases for appeal by perfecting critical appellate issues and teeing them up in the most favorable posture.
+Andrew has brought these special skills to bear for some of the world’s largest companies in their most important cases, including for Oracle (against Google and the U.S. Department of Labor), PricewaterhouseCoopers (against MF Global), Dow AgroSciences (against Bayer CropSciences), Synopsys (against Mentor Graphics and Ubiquiti Networks), the dietary supplement industry (against Amarin Pharmaceuticals), and the Municipal Energy Authority of Georgia (against the Jacksonville Energy Authority).

-Drawing on his years of experience as a trial attorney in the Civil Division of the U.S. Department of Justice, Andrew collaborates with the trial court team to serve as the point person for legal issues and strategy.
-In cases where the stakes are so high that an appeal is practically inevitable, Andrew is frequently brought in from the outset to work on motions to dismiss, preliminary-injunction briefing, and, later, summary-judgment motions.
+Drawing on his years of experience as a trial attorney in the Civil Division of the U.S. Department of Justice, Andrew collaborates with the trial court team to serve as the point person for law-intensive brief-writing and strategy.
+In cases where the stakes are so high that an appeal is all but inevitable, Andrew is frequently brought in from the outset to work on motions to dismiss, preliminary-injunction briefing, and summary-judgment motions.
 If the case proceeds toward trial, Andrew leads strategizing and briefing on jury instructions, motions in limine, Daubert motions, other pre-trial briefing, mid-trial objections and motions practice, motions for judgment as a matter of law, and motions for a new trial.

 Andrew clerked for then-Chief Judge Dennis Jacobs of the U.S. Court of Appeals for the Second Circuit.
 Andrew was named a “Rising Star” by Super Lawyers in 2014, 2015 and 2016.